Huntingdale railway station: History

-Huntingdale station opened on 25 June 1927, like the suburb itself, gets its name from the Melbourne Hunt Club, which occupied parts of the suburb (then known as Oakleigh East) from 1887 to 1929.
+Huntingdale station opened on 25 June 1927.
+As with the suburb itself, it gets its name from the Melbourne Hunt Club, which occupied parts of the suburb (then known as Oakleigh East) from 1887 to 1929.
 The land that was occupied by the Hunt Club was later acquired by the Eastern Golf Club which subsequently became the Huntingdale Golf Club in 1940.
-The station received its current name in 1954 when "Huntingdale" became the accepted named for the former suburb of East Oakleigh.
+In 1954, the station was renamed Huntingdale when that became the accepted named for the former suburb of East Oakleigh.

 In 1970, the signal box and interlocked gates at the station were removed, as part of the grade separation of the North Road level crossing.
 During this time a temporary level crossing was provided with boom barriers whilst construction was undertaken and, in that year, the current station building and underpass were provided.
 In 1971, the island platform was extended at the south-eastern end.

 In March 2011, there was a significant amount of garbage dumped at the station car park.
 Metro Trains Melbourne cleaned 60 m3 of rubbish on 18 March 2011, at a cost of around $7,000.
-A survey of commuters in August 2011 rated Huntingdale among the worst stations in Melbourne because of rubbish and graffiti at the station, unsafe access and flooding of the subway.
+An August 2011 survey of passengers rated Huntingdale among the worst stations in Melbourne because of rubbish and graffiti at the station, unsafe access, and flooding of the subway.

-In 2013, there was a lobbying campaign by Monash University, Clayton campus seeking improvements to Huntingdale station and the bus interchange.
-Connecting bus services were often far away from the station with bus stops having no lighting or shelters available.
-The condition of the station and bus interchange was a serious concern for Clayton campus, because Huntingdale station is a major gateway to the university through bus route 601.
+In 2013, Monash University, Clayton campus lobbied for improvements to the station and the bus interchange.
+Stops for connecting bus services not close to the station, and had no lighting or shelters.
+The condition of the station and bus interchange was a serious concern because Huntingdale was a major gateway to the university, particularly via bus route 601.
 In 2015 the decision to construct a $5 million bus interchange was announced by the Andrews Government which was expected address these concerns.

-In 2018, the station received a $11.6 million upgrade which turned the station into a transport hub.
-The main project during this upgrade was the construction of a new bus interchange which cost $5 million.
-The existing car park was also upgraded with additional parking installed.
+In 2018, the station received a $11.6 million upgrade to create a transport hub.
+The main project was the construction of a new bus interchange at a cost of $5 million.
+The car park was also upgraded, with additional parking installed.
 In 2015, the project was said to cost $7.6 million which is about $4 million less than the project's final cost.

+Commencing 31st August 2026, the station has started to receive updated signage along the platform and underpass to align with modern Transport Victoria branding.

 Platforms and services

-The station is currently served by both the Pakenham and Cranbourne lines which are both operated by Metro Trains Melbourne.
+The station is currently served by Pakenham and Cranbourne line trains.
 Services to East Pakenham and Cranbourne travel together south-east towards Dandenong before splitting into two separate lines.
-Services to the city run express from Caulfield (Malvern during off-peak) to South Yarra before stopping all stations to Flinders Street via the City Loop.
+Services to the city run express from Malvern to Anzac before continuing towards Sunbury via the Metro Tunnel.